Hebrews 4

 Joshua's leadership did not exhaust God's promise of rest, so a deeper Sabbath-rest remains for God's people.

-8 For if Joshua had given them rest, he would not have spoken afterward of another day.
+8 For if Joshua had given them rest, God would not have spoken later about another day.

-9 There remains therefore a Sabbath rest for the people of God.
+9 There remains, then, a Sabbath rest for the people of God.

-10 For he who has entered into his rest has himself also rested from his works, as God did from his.
+10 For whoever enters God’s rest also rests from his own work, just as God did from His.

 The church must persevere by faith and not repeat Israel's disobedience.